This article shows how to set up Windows Me (Millennium) on a new virtual machine using VMware Workstation 16 Pro on Windows 10.

 Step 16: In the Select a Disk window, select Create a New Virtual Disk and click Next to create a new disk for a clean operating system installation.

-Step 17: In the Specify Disk Capacity window, configure the size of the virtual disk for Millennium and check the Store virtual disk option to back up as a single file type instead of multiple files on your host and continue.
+Step 17: In the Specify Disk Capacity window, configure the virtual disk size for Millennium and check the Store virtual disk option to back up as a single file type instead of multiple files on your host and continue.

-Step 18: After creating a new virtual machine for WinMe, add the ISO file you downloaded to your computer to the virtual machine.
+Step 18: After creating a new virtual machine for WinMe, add the ISO file you downloaded to your computer to the virtual device.

-Step 21: After installing VMware Tools, you can transfer files between your host and your virtual machine and configure the VM resolution to full screen.
+Step 21: After installing VMware Tools, you can transfer files between your host and a virtual machine and configure the VM resolution to full screen.

 1. How to Setup Windows 7